top of page

 July 23, 2018

-"Million-person genetic study finds gene patterns linked to how long people stay in school" in MIT Technology Review
+"Million-person genetic study finds gene patterns linked to how long people stay in school"

-The MIT Technology Review article summarizes the findings of our study title “Gene discovery and polygenic prediction from a genome-wide association study of educational attainment in 1.1 million individuals" and includes comments from the paper's authors and other researchers on its implications.
+The MIT Technology Review article summarizes the findings of our study titled “Gene discovery and polygenic prediction from a genome-wide association study of educational attainment in 1.1 million individuals" and includes comments from the paper's authors and other researchers on its implications.

 May 11, 2016

 "Is academic achievement written into your DNA?
-It’s complicated" in STAT
+It’s complicated"

-The STAT article highlights the findings from our study titled “Genome-wide association study identifies 74 loci associated with educational attainment" and emphasizes that that although there are genes with significant associations with educational attainment, "underlining how a complex behavior like going to college is not written in our DNA."
+The STAT article highlights the findings from our study titled “Genome-wide association study identifies 74 loci associated with educational attainment" and emphasizes that although there are genes with significant associations with educational attainment, "underlining how a complex behavior like going to college is not written in our DNA."

 May 5, 2016

-"The First Happiness Genes Have Been Discovered" in Psyblog
+"The First Happiness Genes Have Been Discovered"

 The Psyblog article introduces the findings of our study titled "Genetic variants associated with subjective well-being, depressive symptoms and neuroticism identified through genome-wide analyses," including some remarks about the interpretations of these findings from a few of the authors.

-"An Introduction to Thinking about Trustworthy Research into the Genetics of Intelligence" by The Hastings Center
+"An Introduction to Thinking about Trustworthy Research into the Genetics of Intelligence"

 In November 2014, the Hastings Center, the well-known independent bioethics research institute, convened a workshop to examine the ethics of research on the genetics of intelligence.
 In September 2015, the Hastings Center Report published the results of that workshop in a special issue, "The Genetics of Intelligence: Ethics and the Conduct of Trustworthy Research."
 In introducing the issue, the co-editors wrote: